iconix/iconix.github.io/_posts/2018-06-29-energy-and-vae.md

 ### Experiments

 I also dabbled with training a seq2seq VAE.
-I found some code at [`kastnerkyle/pytorch-text-vae`](https://github.com/kastnerkyle/pytorch-text-vae), updated it for Python 3 and PyTorch 0.4, and let it go!
+I found some code at [`kastnerkyle/pytorch-text-vae`](https://github.com/kastnerkyle/pytorch-text-vae), updated it for Python 3 and PyTorch 0.4, and let it train!

-The decoder seemed quite capable of re-generating song titles using the hidden code.
-I then tried full-text song reviews... until I noticed that **this encoding technique is meant for sentence representations**.
+The decoder seemed quite capable of reconstructing song titles using the hidden code.
+I then tried full-text song reviews... until I noticed that **this encoding technique seems meant for sentence representations**.
 It all seems to break pretty hard if you go above a sentence.
 The Bowman et al. paper stuck to sentence representations, and even then, it mentions:
 > _As the sentences get longer, the fidelity of the round-tripped sentences decreases._

-When I split the reviews into sentences, it then became capable of re-generating them (makes sense this is comparable to song titles).
+When I split the reviews into sentences, it then became capable of reconstructing them (makes sense as sentences are of comparable length to song titles).

 The code I was using didn't implement sampling, but it did implement something called _homotopy_, or the linear interpolation between sentences.
 From Bowman et al.:
 >  _Similarly, the homotopy between two sentences decoded (greedily) from codes `z1` and `z2` is the set of sentences decoded from the codes on the line.
 Examining these homotopies allows us to get a sense of what neighborhoods in code space look like – how the autoencoder organizes information and what it regards as a continuous deformation between two sentences._

 After training on review sentences for a long while, I could generate homotopies.
 The first column uses the same `s0` and `s1` as the code repo; the second uses the same as the paper.

-Repo example | Paper example
+[`pytorch-text-vae`](https://github.com/kastnerkyle/pytorch-text-vae) repo example | Bowman et al. paper example
 --- | ---
 (s0) _it had taken years to believe_ | (s0) _he was silent for a long moment_
 (z0)  it categories hip hop for something | (z0)  i was working for a long moment